cooking

 two soup spoons soy sauce

-half glass madere, xeres, sherry, etc.
+half glass madere, xeres, sherry, etc.method:

 – fry onion in a little hot oil